hsnyder/c-serpent/README.txt

 Typical usage example:

-  $ wrapgen -m coolmodule -f my_c_file.c function1 function2 > wrappers.c
+  $ c-serpent -m coolmodule -f my_c_file.c function1 function2 > wrappers.c
   $ cc -fPIC -shared -I/path/to/python/headers \
        wrappers.c my_c_file.c \
        -lpython -o coolmodule.so

-Wrapgen processes its input arguments in-order.
+C-serpent processes its input arguments in-order.
 First specify the name of the output python module (which must match the name of the shared library that you compile) by using the argument sequence '-m modulename'.
 Then, specify at least one file, using '-f filename.c'.
 Then, list the names of the